South Africa trip ideas

 Admire the Bazaruto Archipelago's marine life.

-Search for the Big Five on safari in the Sabi Sands Wildtuin.
+End with a Big Five safari in the Sabi Sands Wildtuin private reserve, bordering the Kruger.

 Some of our favorite travel guides